cdelker/schemdraw/docs/usage/customizing.rst

 Matplotlib axis
 ---------------

-As a final customization option, remember that SchemDraw draws everything on a Matplotlib axis.
+As a final customization option, remember that schemdraw draws everything on a Matplotlib axis.
 This axis can be obtained using `plt.gca()` and used for whatever purpose.

 .. jupyter-execute::

     import matplotlib.pyplot as plt
-    d = SchemDraw.Drawing()
+    d = schemdraw.Drawing()
     d.add(elm.RES)
     d.draw()
     ax = plt.gca()